influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/guides/fine-grained-authorization.md

 Restrictions limit access to the series that match the database, measurement, and tags specified.
 The different access permissions (currently just "read" and "write") can be restricted independently depending on the scenario.
 Grants will allow access, according to the listed permissions, to restricted series for the users and roles specified.
-Users are the same as the users created in InfluxQL, and [roles](/enterprise_influxdb/v1.5/features/users/#cluster-user-information), an Enterprise feature, are created separately through the Meta HTTP API.
+Users are the same as the users created in InfluxQL, and [roles](/enterprise_influxdb/v1.5/features/users/#cluster-user-information), an InfluxDB Enterprise feature, are created separately through the Meta HTTP API.

 ### Modifying grants and restrictions